computefoundation/gnu-linux-shell-scripting/README.md

 One-liners.

-*One-liners are similar in concept to the solutions in **bin/** except they are typically not used on their own and instead with completely new solutions.
-They are also not typically used as aliases.*
+*One-liners are similar in concept to the solutions in **bin/** except they are not typically used on their own and instead with or to develop completely new solutions.
+They are also not commonly used as aliases.*

 ### aliases/